Corporate ownership of “expensive” dwellings

 - Where an “expensive dwelling” is sold for less than the relevant threshold – the tax loss is limited to what it would have been, had the proceeds been the threshold amount.

 Originally, the 28% CGT rate was to be applied only to non-resident companies.
 However, the final legislation applies it to UK-resident companies as well.
 This adds considerably to the complexity of the computations.

 For example, if the property has not been subject to the ATED regime throughout its period of ownership, an appropriate apportionment is made and only the ATED-related part of the gain is charged at 28%, with the balance charged at normal Corporation Tax rates: ATED-related losses must be kept separate and are available only against ATED-related gains: any amount excluded from the ATED-related charge under the “cliff-edge” regime falls into the Corporation Tax charge: and any amount by which an ATED-related loss is restricted become a non-ATED related loss.

 These changes render much less attractive the strategy, commonly used hitherto by people of non-UK domicile, of effectively shifting the situs of the property for IHT purposes by owning it via a non-UK registered company.
 The straightforward alternative of simply insuring against the UK liability should not be lightly discarded.

-The government has proposed changes whereby all UK residential properties will be within the scope of UK Inheritance Tax, regardless of whether they are owned by a UK person or through an offshore structure.
-These changes were due to have commenced by April 2017, but were postponed because of the UK 2017 General Election.
-It is expected that they will be introduced after the election, and probably backdated to April 2017.
+The government has proposed changes to be applied from April 2017 whereby all UK residential properties will be within the scope of UK Inheritance Tax, regardless of whether they are owned by a UK person or through an offshore structure.
+The combination of the ATED regime and the Inheritance Tax changes means that in future it may less attractive to hold UK residential property for own occupation through a company.